mendix/DeeplinkModule/README.md

 ## Issue reporting

-If you encounter any problems the module please submit a request through our Support Team https://support.mendix.com
+If you encounter any problems with the module please submit a request through our Support Team https://support.mendix.com